Photo by Amir I. Attia

 In addition, majors take at least three Art History courses and prepare an exhibit for the Senior Art Show.
 We offer a class in portfolio and presentation development, artist statements and résumé writing, and artwork photography to round out the skills needed as a professional artist.

-Internships, research, clubs, juried shows, conferences, and faculty-student projects are all available to students wanting to advance their work beyond the classroom.
+Scholarships, research, clubs, juried shows, conferences, and faculty-student projects are all available to students wanting to advance their work beyond the classroom.

 The history of art is, in many ways, the history of the world.
 Our Art History curriculum takes a global approach and students learn to understand and contextualize the visual language of humanity.
 Studying the history and criticism of art develops important skills like research and analysis, reflection and discrimination, and oral and written communication.